helm/helm-www/README.md

 1. Delete all plugins currently installed with `helm plugin uninstall`
 2. Navigate to `content/en/docs/helm/`
-3. Run `helm docs --type markdown --generate-headers` to generate the markdown docs files, replacing any prior markdown files.  **Note:** Make sure you run the version of helm you want to build the docs for (for example, by checking out the correct tag and building it)
+3. Run `HOME='~' helm docs --type markdown --generate-headers` to generate the markdown docs files, replacing any prior markdown files.  **Note:** Make sure you run the version of helm you want to build the docs for (for example, by checking out the correct tag and building it)
-5. Commit the changes and create a PR to update the website.
+4. Commit the changes and create a PR to update the website.

 ### How to Write a Blog Post